tarasglek/bpftrace_pagefaults/README.md

-# EBPF for Tracing How Firefox Loads Libraries
+# EBPF for Tracing How Firefox Uses Page Faults to Load Libraries

 Modern browsers are some of the most complicated programs ever written, main Firefox library on my system is over 130Mbytes.
 Doing 130MB of IO poorly can be quite a performance hit, even with SSDs :).
 It's good to know how to trace that sort of IO.